pranjal-rastogi/Python-Series/notes.md

   ```

 In short, **scope** defines where a variable is accessible, and **closure** allows a nested function to "remember" variables from its parent function even after the parent has finished.

+## What is static method
+A static method is a method that can be called directly from a class without creating an instance of that class.
+Static methods are useful for performing general operations that don't depend on a specific object's state or behavior.

+## What is use isinstance() function
+The isinstance() function returns True if the specified object is of the specified type, otherwise False.